wojciech-kulik/xcodebuild.nvim/README.md

 If you installed [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui), you can easily track your app logs.
 The plugin automatically sends simulator logs to the `console` window provided by [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui).

-> [!TIP]
-> Config options allow you to filter and format each line.

 To see logs you don't need to run the debugger.
 You can just show the `console` and run the app (remember that the app must be launched by xcodebuild.nvim).

 ```